This endpoint sends one or more Dots to a variable in a Device.

 timestampandcontextparameters are optional.

-Maximum lengthThe maximum character length for the body is 10kb
+Maximum lengthThe maximum length for the body is 10 KB.

 Query Parameters

-You may add optional parameters to the URL of your request:
+You may add optional parameters to your request URL:

 |---|---|---|